 Basic Composition - Clouds for Balance

 Beautiful on their own, clouds add much more to a scene than first meets the eye.
-Take a look at the image above that was shot in Everglades National Park and the next one below shot in Door County, Wisconsin In each, the sky dominates, but without the fluffy cumulus clouds the scene would be much less interesting.
-Now choose the one you like best.
+In the two images below, the sky comprises much of the scene but without the fluffy cumulus clouds it would be much less interesting.
+Now choose the image you like best.
 If you chose the top image, it may be for the same reason I chose it; it is a more balanced scene than the second image.
 In the top image, the clouds visually counterbalance the trees and frame them quite nicely.
 While the image below appears lop-sided because most of the visual weight falls to the right leaving a large blank space on the left.

 While balance can be achieved through pure symmetry, this is most often not achievable in nature.
 Instead, balanced elements differ in various ways including size, shape, color and texture.
 What matters is that they appear equal in visual weight.
-Clouds can be significant through their shapes, textures, and tonal and color contrasts.
+Clouds can be significant elements by way of their shapes, textures, and tonal and color contrasts.
 It is for these reasons that clouds should be placed within the frame with the intention of counterbalancing a visually dominant element such as trees or rocks.
-Take a look at the image below from Big Cypress National Preserve where color in the clouds serves to counterbalance the trees.
+In the image below, color in the clouds serves to counterbalance the trees.
 Without the color, this image would not have the same impact visually.
-Likewise, if I had moved to the right placing the red clouds directly above the trees, the image would less balanced.
+Likewise, if I had moved to the right placing the red clouds directly above the trees, the image would be less balanced.

-In the next image below from northern Michigan, I came upon this lake scene when there were no clouds in the sky.
+I came upon this lake scene below when there were no clouds in the sky.
 I thought the lake was beautiful, but with a blank sky, it was flat.
 Within minutes, clouds moved in to add visual weight to the sky, counterbalancing the foreground lily pads.
 The clouds also added a nice symmetry and depth to the scene.

 Clouds do not have to be powerful visual elements to add balance.
 In the image below, the beach grasses are placed in the bottom third of the scene, while the sky comprises the remainder.
 The wisps of clouds add just enough visual weight to balance the scene and add some depth.

 What happens when the sky is completely covered in clouds?
-In such a case, clouds can have strong textures and tonal contrasts, like with the next two images below from the Ten Thousand Islands.
-In the first one, the dark portion at the top of the frame is shaped like the foreground driftwood.
-And in the image below that, the sunlight behind the clouds created a visual point of interest to counterbalance the water movement.
+In such a case, clouds can offer strong texture, tonal and color contrasts, like with the next image.
+The pinks at the top of the frame add interest and balance to the entire scene.

 Opposite of a sky full of clouds is one that is mostly void of clouds, thus providing lots of negative space.
-Negative space gives small or subtle clouds more visual weight, such as in this next image where I used a cloud to counterbalance the boat on the water.
-Note the rule of thirds.
+Negative space gives small or subtle clouds more visual weight, such as in this next image where I used a cloud to add interest.

-Now that you have several examples of using clouds to create balance, here are some tips on how you can use them as well.
+Now that you have several examples of using clouds to create balance, here are some tips on how you can use them.

-- Any cloud will do so long as it provides tonal, textural or color contrast.
+- Any cloud will do as long as it provides tonal, textural or color contrast.
 It all depends on where it is placed relative to your main subject(s).

-- When there are more than one cloud of similar type (cumulus), try to keep separation between the clouds and the main elements.
+- With more than one cloud of similar type (cumulus), try to keep separation between the clouds and the main elements.

 - Use the rule of thirds for placing your clouds and main elements.
 Try to balance the top with the bottom and the left with the right.